carpentries/lesson-transition/README.md

  0. The lesson submodule
  1. R package cache
  2. The Workbench template
+ 3. pandoc version 2.19.2 (the one used in RStudio by default)

 To bootstrap the infrastructure without converting lessons, you can run the following targets: